Are you into fad diets? You think you just want to be fit. But, how can it be risky or dangerous to your health? Find out more below.

 Success!

 In the long run, there are no true short cuts to weight loss.
-A successful weight loss program takes time and determination, along with exercise, healthful eating, and portion control.
+A successful weight loss program takes time and determination, along with exercise, healthy eating, and portion control.

-It is not difficult to implement small changes that together make a big difference in your weight, health and how you feel.
-The best part is that you will NEVER have to go on another diet, fad or others again.
+It is not difficult to implement small changes that, together, make a big difference in your weight, health and how you feel.
+The best part is that you will NEVER have to go on another diet, fad, or anything else again.

 POINTS TO REMEMBER